anthay/loon/README.md

 test.vcxproj

 C:\loon-cpp\build\msvc2010>debug\test
-tests executed 1966, tests failed 0
+tests executed 2012, tests failed 0

 C:\loon-cpp\build\msvc2010>
 ~~~

-You can of course just double-click the `test.vcxproj` file and open the
+If you have the MSVC IDE tou can also just double-click the `test.vcxproj`
-project in the Visual Studio IDE.
+file and open the project in the Visual Studio IDE.